SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyTwo/CaseStudyTwo.md

         initialExtent: 500@500
 ```

-Here we took `aWindowPresenter` (the presenter that contains definition of a window), and we add:
+Here we took `aWindowPresenter` (the presenter that contains the definition of a window), and we added:

-- `title:` which is self explanatory, it sets the title of the window
+- `title:` which is self-explanatory, it sets the title of the window
 - `initialExtent:` it declares the initial size of the window.

 You may ask why this is done like that and not directly modifying the presenter?